-If you work with text in Google Sheets, there is an easy way to run spell check and take care of the misspelled words.
+If you work with text, there is an easy way to run spell check in Google Sheets to take care of the misspelled words.

 If you look closely, you can find two misspelled words in it – Aple (instead of Apple) and Strawbery (instead of Strawberry).